 Additionally—and we can not stress this enough—laminate is not a waterproof flooring option.
 If you spill a bunch of water on your laminate floor (or if you install it somewhere with super high humidity) it’ll swell and warp into an absolute mess.
 Plus, if you drop something super heavy on it (or lay a very heavy piece of furniture on it) laminate can dent.

-Both tile and laminate are great floors for busy households; they’re both durable, they’re both scratch-resistant, and they’re both water-resistant.
+Both tile and laminate are great floors for busy households; they’re both durable, they’re both scratch-resistant flooring options, and they’re both resistant to water.
 But: only tile is waterproof.
 Additionally, nothing short of cracking an entire tile is going to affect a tile floor—whereas laminate can be dented by heavy furniture.

 Maintaining Tile vs. Maintaining Laminate